Squid Game Creator and Star Explains Season 2 Differences For Gi-hun - Netflix Tudum

 Related Stories

-The Cast of 'Squid Game' Season 2
+The legacy trailer for 'Squid Game' Season 3.

 Hwang agreed.
 “There’s something inside him that has just been broken,” he said.
 “Gi-hun has experienced too many things — witnessed too many deaths — for him to return to the way he was before.”
 Gi-hun’s indelible transformation pushes him to compete in Squid Game again in Season 2 and “further his journey.”